-

 More

-Replied by rick mckay on topic Cat 60
+by rick mckay

 When pulling on the machine, hook a chain to the top of one track just ahead of the sprocket and pull backwards a little.
 Then hook a chain to the top of the track just back of the idler and pull forward.
 While doing this have someone watch the sprocket closely to see if there is any movement.
 Ol Grump could be right about the brakes being frozen.
 See if you can find the brake adjusters and back of the bands a little.